jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

 From there, the process to activate Tailscale Funnel is basically identical to that of Tailscale Serve - you just use `tailscale funnel` instead of `tailscale serve`.

-{{% notice warning "Serve vs Funnel" %}}
+{{% notice warning "Funnel Ports, Not Resources" %}}
-A given port can be served via Serve (only available within the tailnet) *or* Funnel (available within the tailnet and to the internet), but not both.
-If you want to Serve one resource and Funnel another, you'll need to use different ports for that.
+A Funnel configuration is applied to the **port** that Tailscale Serve uses to make a resource available, not the resource itself.
+In the example above, I have both Cockpit and netdata being served over port `443`.
+If I try to use `sudo tailscale funnel --set-path /netdata 19999` to Funnel just the netdata instance, that will actually Funnel *both* resources instead of just the one.
 {{% /notice %}}

 If I want to make the netdata instance available publicly while keeping Cockpit internal-only, I'll need to serve netdata on a different port.
 Funnel [only supports](https://tailscale.com/kb/1223/funnel#limitations) ports `443`, `8443`, and `10000`, so I'll use `8443`: